TOLDOTECHNIK/buildroot-webkit/README.md

     make toldotechnik_rpi3_wpe_defconfig

-Before compiling you can make your own changes.
+If you want to make your own changes, run this before compiling.

     make menuconfig